swisskyrepo/InternalAllTheThings/docs/active-directory/ad-adds-rodc.md

-# RODC - Read Only Domain Controller
+# Active Directory - Read Only Domain Controller

 RODCs are an alternative for Domain Controllers in less secure physical locations
 - Contains a filtered copy of AD (LAPS and Bitlocker keys are excluded)